-The restricted fund is comprised of (a) externally restricted funds for which the purposes have been externally restricted for specific designated purposes by donors and grantors; (b) advised funds; (c) internally restricted funds for programmatic work; and (d) an internally restricted operating reserve fund.
+The restricted fund is comprised of (a) restricted funds for which the purposes have been restricted for specific designated purposes; (b) advised funds; (c) internally restricted funds for programmatic work; and (d) an internally restricted operating reserve fund.
 An advised fund is a fund where the donor retains the ability to recommend a grant to a qualified donee based on the purpose of the fund, or where that ability is held by community-appointed advisors.
 Advised funds are the property of MakeWay; however, MakeWay classifies these funds as restricted.